LumaPictures/usd-qt/README.md

 The components in usdview are good reference, but they’re purpose built for the usdview application and are implemented in a way that makes them difficult to extract.
 We need widgets that provide similar functionality that we can use ad-hoc throughout our pipeline.

 ### Project Goals
-- make it easy to build standalione usdview-like applications, or integrate with client plugins (maya, katana, etc)
+- make it easy to create standalione usdview-like applications, or integrate with client plugins (maya, katana, etc)
 - long term, build a complete replacement of usdview

 ### Design Requirements